JustAhSomeGuy/MCRG/README.md

-# MCRG
-Minecraft Redstone Guide
+# A Minecraft Redstone Guide
 A complete guide to Redstone for Minecraft Java &amp; Bedrock Edition